-• Goal 1 (Affordable Housing Development) - 30% of the State's CDBG allocation - Applications must create or preserve long-term affordable units at any residential facility that provides transition or permanent housing and serves low/moderate income households.
+- Goal 1 (Affordable Housing Development) 30% of the State's CDBG allocation Applications must create or preserve long-term affordable units at any residential facility that provides transition or permanent housing and serves low/moderate income households.
 Capital improvements at homelessness shelters are eligible for assistance under this category, as transitional housing.
-Activities must meet the LMI Housing national objective (or LMI Limited Clientele in the instance of shelters).

-- Goal 3 (Safe and Healthy Housing) 25% of the State's CDBG allocation Housing rehabilitation: Rehabilitation of single family (one-four units) housing.
+Activities must meet the LMI Housing national objective (or LMI Limited Clientele in the instance of shelters). - Goal 3 (Safe and Healthy Housing) 25% of the State's CDBG allocation Housing rehabilitation: Rehabilitation of single family (one-four units) housing.
 Only applications meeting the Low/Moderate Income Housing national objective will be considered; and - Goal 6 (Non-Housing Community Development) 45% of the State's CDBG allocation Includes Economic Development, Public Facilities/Infrastructure, and Public Services.

 The above percentages include administration costs.
-The amount of \$262,425 will be set aside for State use in program administration.
-The State will determine local administration awards, ranging from 5% to 25% based upon the activities funded, their size and complexity.
+The amount of \$264,771 will be set aside for State use in program administration.
+The State will determine local administration awards, ranging from 5% to 15% based upon the activities funded, their size and complexity.
 For example, a construction project which requires extensive environmental review and federal labor standards compliance may receive an additional 15% to support administrative costs, while a small public service proposal may receive little administrative funds.
-Microenterprise assistance and direct assistance activities may receive up to 25% for local administration/activity delivery.
 All administrative expenses must be supported by time sheets/billing and other verifiable documentation.

+No individual project may receive an award of more than \$500,000 in a single program year.
 For the competitive round, limits on the number of activities and amounts which may be requested will be identified in the application handbook.
 For clarity, additional details relative to each activity type have been separated.